Farming Packs and Gems with Jund Fling

 Maximize your MTG rewards with a deep dive into Jund Fling strategies.
 Learn how to efficiently farm packs and gems while enjoying competitive play.

-Playing Jund usually is a fun time no matter what archetype it is.
+Playing Jund is usually a fun time no matter what archetype it is.
 Whether it's using silly combos, cheating out some dragons/dinosaurs, or just simply flinging creatures in the face of our opponent, it's hard to have a bad time.
-In this week's deck, we will be trying to fling some creatures in the face of our opponents, but we will also be using a new card from Murders at Karlov Manner that has kind of flown under the radar, and almost acts as a standard version of The Great Henge.
+In this week's deck, we will be trying to fling some creatures in the face of our opponents, but we will also be using a new card from Murders at Karlov Manor that has kind of flown under the radar, and almost acts as a standard version of The Great Henge.

 MKM Cards Used in the Deck